Updated November 2018. Cat Purrs 101: From Pleasure To Pain is one of our top ten posts since 2011.

 Many years ago, I used to think purring equaled happiness until I came across a severely injured cat hit by a car.
 Despite broken bones and internal injuries that cat purred.
 It turned everything I thought I knew about cats upside down.
-If happy cats purred and injured cats purred, what else was purring used for?
+If happy cats purred and injured cats purred, what else was the purpose of purring?

 CAT PURRING 101

-It begins with mother cats or queens who purr during and after giving birth.
-The mom’s purring has two functions
+It begins with mother cats aka queens who purr during and after giving birth.
+The cat mom’s purring has two functions:

 1) The purring during birth is self-soothing, healing and analgesic.
 Scientists have proven the frequencies found in a cat’s purr can help heal injuries to bones, muscle, joints, tendons and ligament while providing general pain relief.

 2) Purrs are the first form of communication between mothers and kittens signalling, “Here I am,” since newborn kittens are blind.
 It begins a lifelong form of communication announcing, “here I am” in many circumstances from the contented purr while petting a cat to the “here I am but don’t hurt me” purr of a frightened or nervous cat being picked up by a stranger, including a vet.
 Just as cats are masters of hiding pain, they’re also deceptive in hiding the meaning of their purrs.

 There are as many different kinds purrs as there are cats.
 Some cats purr so softly it’s inaudible to human ears.
 If you think you have one of those quiet ones, try stroking your cat while putting your ear next to their neck and listen for vibrations.
 Other cats purr so loudly they sound like a Ferrari engine.